Vvamp/AdventOfCode2023/README.md

 ## 🌟 Challenges and Completion Times

 Below is the list of challenges I've completed along with the time it took me to solve each.
 I'm using a system of golden and silver stars to indicate my performance on each day, similar to the AOC system.
+The code won't be pretty on most days, as I am just puzzling to find the solution the fastest.
+I might optimize some days later on, but this is not guaranteed.
-The times are from opening the puzzle to submition.
+The times are from opening the puzzle to submission.
 The times are not cumulative(so if part 2 has a time of 1 hour, it took me 1 hour for only part 2.
 Part 1 is excluded).
 The times are in the format `HH:mm:ss` (Although seconds are left out).

 - **Day 1:** ⭐⭐ - `00:30:00` / `01:22:00`